 What are Page Titles and Meta Descriptions?

 Next to your content, the page title tag is the most important SEO element on your website.
 In a few words (up to 60 characters), incorporating keywords, the page title describes what the page is about.
 Remember, these are terms people use when they’re doing searches.
 About and Home are not page titles.
 Nobody searches for those.

 A point to keep in mind when optimizing is localization.
-If you serve local or regional clients, incorporate your locale in the page title and meta description.
+If you serve local or regional clients, incorporate your locale into the page title and meta description.
 For example, let’s say you’re a home remodeling contractor working in the San Francisco Bay Area.
-By adding the phrase San Francisco to your tags and in your copy, you will not be competing with millions of contractors for page ranking.
+By adding the phrase San Francisco to your tags, and in your copy, you will not be competing with millions of contractors for page ranking.
 You will only show up for searchers who are looking for a home remodel contractor in San Francisco or the Bay Area.